 Crouse Hall.
-Crouse Hall houses the Department of Geology, Center for Environmental Studies, classrooms, and some offices for the College of Education.
+Crouse Hall houses the Department of Geology, the Center for Environmental Studies, classrooms, and some of the College of Education offices.

 E.J.
 Thomas Performing Arts Hall.
 Named for Edwin J. Thomas, prominent industrialist and dedicated member of the University Board of Trustees from 1952 to 1975, this cultural center, which cost more than \$13.9 million, was formally opened in 1973.
-Designed to accommodate concerts, opera, ballet, and theater productions, the hall is a masterpiece in architecture, acoustics, and creative, mechanisms.
-It stands at the comer of University Avenue and Hill Street.
+Designed to accommodate concerts, opera, ballet, and theater productions, the hall is a masterpiece in architecture, acoustics, and creative mechanisms.
+It stands at the corner of University Avenue and Hill Street.

 Fir Hill Center.
-This building, north of East Buchtel Avenue at Fir Hill, houses the offices of the Dean of the Graduate School, and Research Services and Sponsored Programs.
+This recently remodeled building, north of East Buchtel Avenue at Fir Hill, houses the Office of Alumni Relations.